 Technology and Big Data touch Garage Operations creating opportunities and challenges at the same time.
-In this blog you will be provided some gives and takes from the perspective of most Garage Business Operators.
+In this article, you will be provided with some gives and takes from the perspective of most Garage Business Operators.

 Cars with Automated Driving Levels 2, 3, 4 & 5 (SAE International Standard J3016)

 The use of technology in newly manufactured vehicles is increasing exponentially.
-Advanced technology is needed to progress from beginning level 1 driver assistance to level 5 full automation as seen below.
+Advanced technology is needed to progress from beginner level 1 driver assistance to level 5 full automation as seen below.